OSTC Police Pathway (Level 3) - Dunedin

-If you're a high school student and thinking about a career in the Police, this course is a great option.
-Designed by the New Zealand Police for secondary school students, learn through classroom sessions, guest presentations and practical experiences.
+If you're thinking about a career in the Police, this course is a great option.
+Designed by the New Zealand Police for secondary school students, this course will be taught via classroom sessions, guest presentations and practical experiences.

 Domestic